fanteastick/quartz-test/content/tbd/Squad Busters by Supercell.md

 Quirks:

 - "brain rot game"
-- I keep accidentally calling it brawl stars but I actually couldn't get through the tutorial of that game
+- I keep accidentally calling it brawl stars but I actually couldn't get through the tutorial of that one.
+Only gets confused bc it's also made by supercell and I have plenty of friends that like that game better.